tomtom94/react-easy-ssr/README.md

 However [Styled-Components](https://styled-components.com/) is also installed if ever you wanna use it.

-### imports possible in JSX
+### ES6 Imports possible in JSX

-You can import files with ES6 in type
+The Webpack setup only allows us to import files with ES6 in type

 - .js .jsx .ts .tsx
 - .png .jpe .jpeg .gif .ico
 - .woff .woff2
 - .css

+But you can add more Webpack `loader` to your project

 Please note we don't use classical CSS style.
 We use [JSS](https://cssinjs.org/react-jss) (it means js in css).